marttuga/LAPR4-SmartSystems/docs/Sprint3/US3000/ProcessoEngenhariaFuncionalidade.md

 this project (e.g., pedagogical questionnaires).
 * Teams are free to adopt the format foreseen as best suitable for the project purposes.
 Section 5.1.3 of the specifications' document provides a complete example of a questionnaire that all teams' solutions must support.
+* There is no intend to reutilize questions and/or sections.
+If that happens, the user will type the question/section again.

 # 2. Analysis
 - The questionnaire should be developed according to the needs of each team.
 There are several types of questionnaires that